Last Updated on

 While Mexico marks Father’s Day on the third Sunday of June with gifts and festive meals.
 Some take part in the city-wide 21-kilometre race known as the Carrera Día del Padre, which is conducted at the Bosque de Tlalpan, a protected natural area utilised for outdoor recreation.

 9. Celebration in the UK

 The United Kingdom celebrates Father’s Day on the third Sunday of June just like in many other parts of the world.
 Cultural programmes, activities and games are organised; families take part in them to celebrate the occasion.
 You and the kids can order a delicious cake for your husband and surprise him with it when he comes home from work.
 A giant handmade card with your children’s names and wishes jotted down will make the day even more special.

 However diverse Father’s Day traditions across the globe may be, the idea behind it is the same everywhere and that’s to express love for a dad who dotes on and supports his family.
-Father’s Day is celebrated on the third Sunday of June in most parts of the world, so this time plan the day well, and make your daddy feel special.
+Father’s Day is celebrated on the third Sunday of June in most parts of the world, so this time plan the day well and make your dad feel special.